 A few areas to focus on:

-- Data catalogs and dictionaries.
-A centralized dictionary helps organizations categorize, tag, and organize data for easy access.
+- Data catalogs and dictionaries—A centralized dictionary helps organizations categorize, tag, and organize data for easy access.
 It also helps users identify metadata from existing data sets and ensures everyone is on the same page when it comes to business terms, descriptions, and conditions.
 While this may seem like a small thing, the common language eliminates confusion, encourages collaboration, and maintains consistency across various platforms and databases.

-- Data lineage.
-Data lineage provides an audit trail for data, allowing businesses to track data movements, identify relationships to other data, and reveal which users and tools have access to information and why.
+- Data lineage—Data lineage provides an audit trail for data, allowing businesses to track data movements, identify relationships to other data, and reveal which users and tools have access to information and why.
 Data lineage also plays a critical role in maintaining GDPR, HIPAA, and CCPA compliance, especially as data sets continue to grow exponentially.
 Additionally, lineage plays an important role in AI applications, particularly in areas like deep learning, machine learning, and neural networks.
-Data lineage records can help systems learn complex patterns based on human interaction data, providing a faster path to full-automation.
+Data lineage records can help systems learn complex patterns based on human interaction data, providing a faster path to full automation.

-- Model management.
-Consider using a tool that automates model monitoring processes and can send alerts when a model begins to degrade.
+- Model management—Consider using a tool that automates model monitoring processes and can send alerts when a model begins to degrade.
 You want to avoid any potential scenario where you make decisions on a model that no longer works—especially if you use modeling to determine something like patient outcomes.

-Big Data continues to grow exponentially and isn’t likely to slow down anytime soon.
-Data strategies should be treated as living documents, while cultures should show continuous improvement.
+With that being said, data strategies should be treated as living documents, while cultures should show continuous improvement.

 Again, you want to make sure you stay focused on those same goals you defined at the start of this process.
 Ask yourself (and your team) the following questions to benchmark your progress: